dwaite/connect/openid-connect-4-identity-assurance/opmetadata.md

 `trust_frameworks_supported` This is a JSON array containing all supported trust frameworks.

-`evidences_supported` This JSON array contains all types of identity evidences the OP uses.
+`evidence_supported` This JSON array contains all types of identity evidence the OP uses.

 `id_documents_supported` This JSON array contains all identity documents utilized by the OP for identity verification.

-`id_documents_verification_methods_supported` This element is a JSON array containing the id document verification methods a OP supports as defined in Section [verification](#verification).
+`id_documents_verification_methods_supported` This element is a JSON array containing the id document verification methods a OP supports as defined in (#verification).

 `verified_person_data_supported` This JSON array contains all claims supported within `verified_person_data`.